frzam/hail/README.md

 #!/bin/bash
 echo "hello world"
 ```
 hail creates a temp file and takes interpreter(In this case python or bash) from the first line and runs the file with given interpreter, later removes the file.
-If shebang is not present is the script then the default interpreter is taken from *.hailconfig*
+If shebang is not present in the script then the default interpreter is taken from *.hailconfig*

 To set default interpreter use

 ```>  hail config -n interpreter -v <interpreter-name>```